EnEmerson/my-online-resume/README.md

 ## Summary:

 I am currently a student at Texas State University, working on my Bachelor’s of Business Administration in Computer Information Systems.
 I started my degree at Texas State in the Fall of 2016 and plan to graduate in the Fall of 2019.
-In my free time I enjoy playing Ultimate Frisbee, playing bass guitar, and playing video games.
+In my free time I enjoy playing Ultimate Frisbee, bass guitar, and video games.

 #### Current GPA: 3.8